mohammadbashiri/CompNeuro/README.md

 # Computational Neuroscience

 This repository includes all the relevant codes for the computational neuroscience course.
-Due to lack of time spent on them, they may not be well commented nor intuitively coded.
+Due to lack of time spent on them, they may not be well commented nor efficiently coded.